StjepanPoljak/MaDiTT/README.md

-# Maditor
+# MaDiTT

-A powerful markdown editor written for UNIX shell.
+A markdown editor written for UNIX shell.
 Especially well-suited for editing complex markdown files.